paigeadelethompson/void-uconsole/Documentation/scheduler/sched-energy.rst

 As mentioned in the introduction, EAS is only supported on platforms with asymmetric CPU topologies for now.
-This requirement is checked at run-time by looking for the presence of the SD_ASYM_CPUCAPACITY flag when the scheduling domains are built.
+This requirement is checked at run-time by looking for the presence of the SD_ASYM_CPUCAPACITY_FULL flag when the scheduling domains are built.

 See Documentation/scheduler/sched-capacity.rst for requirements to be met for this